lovesegfault/nix-config/README.md

 ## issues
 * my wallpapers are maintained ad-hoc
 * no ssh configuration (`.ssh/config`)
-* zsh plugins must be manually updates
+* zsh plugins must be manually updated
-* sway configuration is done in plaintext
 * dunst is not configured sanely